 Touching more on that final tip, there are several products available that can help to turn your lashes around.
 Conditioners, often coming in mascara-like tubes, have the ability to add dramatic length, volume and shine to both lashes and brows with just a quick and simple swipe.
 Sound too good to be true?
 It’s really not.
 While not an overnight treatment, with consistent application of one of these products you can start seeing results in as little as three weeks!
 They’re a much more permanent solution to costly salon services, self-adhesives and chalky pencils and powders, and are also more convenient and user-friendly.

 An alternative to these traditional serums is a more natural product that’s castor based.
 While there isn’t an abundance of them available, they work in the same manner to keep lashes healthy and moisturized, prevent breakage and also stimulate the follicles.
 So, my point is, like anything else you’re going to put on or into your body, look at the ingredient list and really do your research before you begin to slather.
-Papillon Lash Serum is currently one of the only certified organic, vegan and cruelty free-lash serums offered on the market.
-In addition to castor oil, it’s also enriched with coconut and avocado oils, vitamin E and packed with omega-3 & -6 fatty acid.
+Papillon Lash & Brow Serum is currently one of the only certified organic, vegan and cruelty free-lash serums offered on the market.
+In addition to castor oil, it’s also enriched with argan oil, matcha ( shown in multiple studies to strengthen hair and encourage hair growth**), vitamin E and packed with omega-3 & -6 fatty acid.
 All of these amazing nutrients work together to help keep lashes strong and healthy without harsh chemicals.

 Do you have any tips to keep your lashes healthy?
 Please share them below.